Maby0/gildedRoseTechTest/README.md

 ### Approach

-* As the spec restricts us from altering the Item class, I decided to approach this test by utilising class inheritance to give each Item subclass its own `.updateItemQuality()` method.
+* As the spec restricts us from altering the Item class, I decided to approach this test by utilising class inheritance and making each item type a subclass of the Item class and giving each their own `.updateItemQuality()` method.
-* By doing this, it would allow the same method to be called for each item type in the Shop's items array from the same code line (seen in gildedRose.js).
+* By doing this, it would allow the same method to be called for each item type in the Shop's items array from the same code line (seen in gildedRose.js, line 15).
-* I have the same 2 private methods that exist in every subclass that simultaneously deal with correcting the quality update functionality and with user input edge-cases i.e. ensuring quality adheres to the boundaries specified in the spec.
+* I have the same 2 private methods that exist in every subclass that simultaneously deal with correcting the quality update functionality and user input edge-cases i.e. ensuring quality adheres to the boundaries specified in the spec.
-  * In an ideal world, these 2 private methods would exist in the parent class (Item), but due to the aforementioned restrictions, I believe they had to be duplicated across each subclass.
+  * In an ideal world, these 2 private methods would exist in the parent class (Item), but due to the aforementioned restrictions, I believe they had to be duplicated across each subclass to ensure consistency in item properties.
 * I left adding the ConjuredItem subclass until I'd fully restructured the code and knew that it maintained original functionality and was working as intended.
 This allowed me to test first-hand how the process of adding item types to the application would go.
 I was satisfied with the resulting process and believe that it it an improvement over the legacy code.